 8. Antarctica is the only continent without a time zone.
 All longitude lines meet at the South Pole which makes the area inclusive of all time zones.
 There are only two polar seasons – summer with constant daylight and winter where there is no sunrise.

-Cruise Lines in the Arctic
+Cruise Lines Exploring The Arctic